 You can include a Tour as part of one of your Launchers.
 For example, having a checklist for new users to guide their onboarding, having a "what's new?" center drive feature discovery, or deflecting tickets by addressing common support requests.
 Learn more about using Launchers.

-π‘ You can also set Chameleon Experience buttons to trigger other Tours or Microsurveys.
-Read this article to learn more about the different actions you can set off from buttons.
+π‘ You can also set buttons to trigger other Tours or Microsurveys.
+Read this article to learn more about the different "Actions" users can launch from buttons.

 The analytics for the different Tour types in Chameleon will be slightly different.
 But we recommend you set a Conversion Goal for both, so you can track how effective the Tour was in achieving your target.Β